OBSTETRICS AND GYNECOLOGY

-- During your clinical experience, the staff and residents that work with you will grade you on your cognitive and noncognitive academic performance.
+- Rotation evaluations will be completed by staff and residents that work with each student.
+Grading will be based on cognitive and non-cognitive academic performance.

 - Second and third year students will take a standardized National Board of Medical Examiners test at the end of each second/third year rotation, which emphasizes the practical and important points obtained from reading Essentials of Obstetrics and Gynecology and the Association of Professors of Gynecology and Obstetrics (APGO) learning objectives.

-- There is also an Objective Structured Clinical Exam or OSCE on basic clinical skills in Obstetrics and Gynecology at the end of each third year rotation.
+- There is also an Objective Structured Clinical Exam (OSCE) on basic clinical skills in Obstetrics and Gynecology at the end of each second/third year rotation.

-- The student’s final evaluation will be based on NBME and OSCE scores and performance on both inpatient and outpatients experiences.
+- The second/third year student’s final evaluation will be based on NBME and OSCE scores in addition to performance during both inpatient and outpatients experiences.
 Fourth year student evaluations will be completed based on cognitive and non-cognitive academic performance and oral presentation.

 - The final evaluation for all students will reflect not only his/her fund of knowledge and ability to gather and synthesize information, but also his/her motivation, work habits, and interpersonal skills.

 APPLY FOR EDUCATIONAL ROTATION